zhengyup/tp/docs/UserGuide.md

 **Format**: `delete INDEX`

 **Parameters**:
-* `INDEX`: Index of internship application entry to be updated
+* `INDEX`: Index of internship application entry to be deleted.
     * `INDEX` must be a positive integer, such as, `1`, `2`, `3`, etc.

 Examples:
-* `delete 1` deletes the first internApplication in the status book.
+* `delete 1` deletes the first internship application in the list.

 **Expected Output**:
 ![delete command example](images/deleteExample.jpg)